Papaya-Messiah/blossom_breaker/README.md

 ## Usage
 1. clone this repository
-2. ensure Rust is installed
-3. open the repo's directory in terminal
+2. open the repo's directory in terminal
-4. execute `cargo run`
+3. execute `cargo run`
-5. follow the prompts
+4. follow the prompts
-6. profit?
+5. profit?